andreas-wagner-uzh/community-assembly-2022/README.txt

 4. ./metmodels/Agora1_03_without_mucins/agora_modelsample_spec_100_08-09-2021_out.txt: This file contains a list of 100 randomly sampled agora models as represented by their mat file names, together with some basic statistics on these models.

-5. ./metmodels/Agora1_03_without_mucins/Magnusdottir_2017_TableS12_diets.csv: This file contains the definition of a Westermn diet, and except for formatting changes, is identical to Table S12 in Magnusdottir et al. (2017).
+5. ./metmodels/Agora1_03_without_mucins/Magnusdottir_2017_TableS12_diets.csv: This file contains the definition of a Western diet, and except for formatting changes, is identical to Table S12 in Magnusdottir et al. (2017).

 6. The agora models are loaded as .mat files and should be in the directory ./metmodels/Agora1_03_without_mucins/mat/.
 They are not provided here, because A. Wagner does not own them.
-They can be obtained from the Virtual Metabolic Human data base at https://www.vmh.life/#microbes/search as  ‘AGORA 1.03 without mucin’ (see also Noronha et al., Nucleic Acids Research 2019)
+They can be obtained from the Virtual Metabolic Human data base at https://www.vmh.life/#microbes/search as  â€˜AGORA 1.03 without mucinâ€™ (See also Noronha et al., Nucleic Acids Research 2019)

 7. assembly_cstat_ranvia_cluscode.py: main simulation routine for communities of random viable metabolisms.
 Call as 'assembly_cstat_ranvia_cluscode_pub.py [jobid]', where jobid is a positive integer that will determine the random number seed to be used, intended to run on a cluster where multiple jobs can be run simultaneously.